zhou9110/portfolio-blog/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    title: 'I’m a developer, An ai&vr enthusiast and a dream builder.'
+    title: 'I’m a developer, An ai&vr enthusiast, a prototypist and a dream builder.'
     subtitle: >-
       Hi, I'm David Zhou.
 This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once